The style secrets of “Breaking Bad” and “Better Call Saul” told by their costume designer - Reel

 5. The “Breaking Bad” Costume Update

-How can you add your own style to a series that is already recognized and followed around the world?
-With strong characters like Walter White, the challenge for Jennifer Bryan promised to be intense.
+How do you put your own personal touch on a series that is already recognized and followed around the world?
+With strong characters like Walter White, the challenge for Jennifer Bryan was going to be intense.
 What did she bring to Vince Gilligan and Peter Gould's series?

-“On 'Breaking Bad,' I had to research something that was already ingrained in people's minds.
+“On ‘Breaking Bad,’ I had to research something that was already ingrained in people’s minds.
 That said, my mission was to make this final season special, with a different dynamic and direction.
-I already had models defined in terms of style, notably the shirts and pants of Walter White's character, his famous Clarks Wallabees shoes .
+I already had defined models in terms of style, including the shirts and pants of Walter White’s character, his famous Clarks Wallabees shoes .

-So inside this model, I changed the colors.
-Walter White makes a lot more money than he did at the start of the series.
+So within this model, I changed the colors.
+Walter White is making a lot more money than he was at the beginning of the series.
 It's something quite subtle: his situation has evolved, things have become clearer and he has gained confidence.
 Walter White then completely embraces the personality of his alter ego Eisenberg .

-I must also say that Bryan Cranston and Aaron Paul, the actors who play Walter White and Jesse Pinkman, have their feet on the ground and it is a real pleasure to work with them.
-They are almost as you see them in the picture.
-They became good friends.
+I have to say that Bryan Cranston and Aaron Paul, the actors who play Walter White and Jesse Pinkman, are down-to-earth and a pleasure to work with.
+They are almost like you see them in the picture.
+They have become good friends.

-My job, particularly for Jesse Pinkman, was to update the character.
-I did a lot of research on urban and hip-hop inspired brands .
-I contacted a lot of them, who were delighted to be on the show, because as you know, brands on television have become a thing in themselves.
+My job, especially for Jesse Pinkman, was to update the character.
+I did a lot of research on urban and hip-hop-inspired brands .
+I reached out to a lot of them, and they were excited to be on the show, because as you know, brands on television have become a thing in themselves.

-I realized how important it has become for a brand to be present in the media, how much it is intensifying and how much it can expose brands to new markets they are looking for.
+I realized how important it has become for a brand to be present in the media, how much it is intensifying and how much it can expose brands to new markets that they are looking for.
 However, I didn't want to only feature big brands.
-I really enjoy discovering (and introducing people to) small brands as well.
+I really enjoy discovering (and introducing) smaller brands as well.
 Of course, there were times when I couldn't find exactly what I was looking for so I created it myself, with my team.

 The clothes in “Breaking Bad” are contemporary.
-Many people imagine that they can be bought in stores.
-But the reality is a little more complex, because I may very well need eight copies of the same costume for the needs of a fight scene or a stunt.
-I then have to dress the characters accordingly and have tailor-made clothes, which I did a lot for “Breaking Bad” .
+Many people assume that you can buy them in stores.
+But the reality is a little more complicated, because I can very well need eight copies of the same costume for a fight scene or a stunt.
+I then have to dress the characters accordingly and have the clothes custom-made, which I did a lot of for “Breaking Bad.”

-For “Better Call Saul,” some characters were a real challenge to dress, especially in certain episodes, because the action required special costumes.
-But I was lucky enough to work with excellent producers and writers with whom I was able to have a long working relationship.
-I was able to talk with them, telling them sometimes when things didn't go well with the clothes, that we would have to find something else.
+For "Better Call Saul," some characters were a real challenge to dress, especially in some episodes, because the action required particular costumes.
+But I was lucky to work with excellent producers and writers with whom I was able to have a long working relationship.
+I was able to discuss with them, sometimes tell them when it wouldn't go with the clothes, that we would have to find something else.
 There was a lot of discussion and listening.
 That said, it's always a challenge when there are stunts, blood and bullets, especially with contemporary clothing .

-A television series moves very, very quickly, much more than a film during its production.
-I only received the script a week before filming started.
+A TV series moves very, very quickly, much faster than a movie during production.
+I don't get the script until a week before shooting begins.
 I don't have as much time as people might imagine.
 So we have to move very quickly.
 I have to design, have clothes made or find clothes and I look absolutely everywhere: in the best department stores, in thrift stores, at flea markets, etc.

-Sometimes I can't find the right idea, the right cut, the right fabric or the right color so we search, we make.
+Sometimes I don't find the right idea, the right cut, the right fabric or the right color so we search, we make.
 Most costume designers will say that the hardest part of this job is the action scenes .
-Because the understudy will not necessarily have the same requirements as the actor.
-If you dress the actor in a shirt and his double has to land on a building or carry out a car chase, you will have to manage to hide his protective equipment so that he is safe. »
+Because the stunt double won't necessarily have the same requirements as the actor.
+If you dress the actor in a shirt and his stunt double has to land on a building or do a car chase, you'll have to figure out how to hide his protective equipment so that he's safe."

 6. The Saul Goodman style: between the peacocks of Pitti Uomo and the Pompadour

-Saul Goodman is a man with a keen interest in style and clothing .
-It is precisely his story that is told in the spin-off series “Better Call Saul” launched in 2015.
-It features some of the key characters from “Breaking Bad”.
-We also discover new faces and many exciting outfits.
+Saul Goodman is a man who is very interested in style and clothing .
+This is precisely his story that is told in the spin-off series "Better Call Saul" launched in 2015.
+It features some of the key characters from "Breaking Bad".
+It also features new faces and many exciting outfits.

-Jennifer Bryan is once again in charge of costumes.
-To describe the style of her main character, she readily calls on a figure from French history: Madame de Pompadour .
-She also uses the term “peacock”, which we come across for example every year at the Italian Pitti Uomo show.
+Jennifer Bryan is once again in charge of the costumes.
+To describe the style of her main character, she willingly calls upon a figure from French history: Madame de Pompadour .
+She also uses the term "peacock", which we come across for example every year at the Italian show of Pitti Uomo .

-“After finishing filming Season 5 of “Breaking Bad,” my desire to design custom costumes for the characters grew, especially for the character played by Bob Odenkirk, who wears a large number of costumes.
-It was a very interesting situation because this series is a prequel to “Breaking Bad”.
-It tells the story of how this lawyer, Jimmy McGill, becomes a sort of Pompadour peacock: Saul Goodman.
+“After I finished shooting season 5 of ‘Breaking Bad,’ my interest in designing custom costumes for the characters grew, especially for Bob Odenkirk’s character, who wears a lot of costumes.
+It was a very interesting situation because this show is a prequel to ‘Breaking Bad.’
+It’s about how this lawyer, Jimmy McGill, becomes a kind of Pompadour peacock: Saul Goodman.

-For the record, real lawyers have actually written to me asking “Oh Jennifer, I love your work, where did you find that tie, that shirt?”
+For the record, I've actually had real lawyers write to me and ask , "Oh Jennifer, I love your work, where did you get that tie, that shirt?
 I'm a lawyer and I want to dress like Saul Goodman ."
 And they really did, and still do!

-I'm going to tell you an amazing story.
-The series is now finished and airing and I am working on another project.
-But two months ago, I received a message from a gentleman from Saskatoon in Canada.
-He then explains to me that his son wishes he could go to his graduation dressed as Saul Goodman .
+I'll tell you an amazing story.
+The series is now finished and airing and I'm on another project.
+But two months ago, I got a message from a gentleman in Saskatoon, Canada.
+He told me that his son would like to be able to go to his graduation dressed as Saul Goodman .

-“I know you're probably too busy and never will but I had to write and ask you anyway. ".
+"I know you're probably too busy and will never do it but I had to write to you and ask you anyway."

-It was so funny and adorable that I did it.
-I sent him some crazy ties, he sent me photos of the suit he bought from a local designer.
-I then told him that the suit didn't suit him, that he had to go back to the designer and give him some advice to make it perfect.
+It was so funny and sweet that I did it.
+I sent him some crazy ties, he sent me pictures of the suit he bought from a local tailor.
+I then told him that the suit didn't fit him, that he should go back to the tailor and gave him some advice on how to make it perfect.

-After all, if you're going to do it, you might as well do it well.
-He had a classic white shirt and I told him “no no no, it has to be a colorful shirt!” ".
-So I sent him a lavender colored shirt with three fancy ties .
-This young man went to his graduation in Canadian Saskatchewan dressed like Saul Goodman.
-It was so funny. »
+After all, if you're going to do it, you might as well do it right.
+He had a classic white shirt and I said , 'No, no, no, it has to be a colorful shirt!'
+So I sent him a lavender shirt with three fancy ties .
+This young man went to his graduation in Saskatchewan, Canada, dressed like Saul Goodman.
+It was so funny. "

-7. Kim Wexler style: the exact opposite of her partner Saul Goodman
+7. Kim Wexler's style: the exact opposite of her partner Saul Goodman

 Kim Wexler is just as important as Jimmy/Saul stylistically .
-She is his opposite.
-However, her style is not as casual as it looks.
-When Rhea Seehorn got the role, the two of us got together and I told her my vision of this young woman who had risen through the ranks.
+She’s his opposite.
+However, her style is not as casual as it seems.
+When Rhea Seehorn got the role, we got together and I told her my vision of this young woman who has climbed the ladder.

-She started as a courier in an office, went to law school, passed her exam and then became a lawyer.
-She basically has a good heart.
-So how do we dress it?
-My idea for her, which Rhea completely bought into, is that she would be the opposite of Saul.
-So facing the Pompadour, she would play the role of the silent little mouse, with a pensive look.
+She started out as a mail carrier in an office, went to law school, passed her exam, and became a lawyer.
+She's basically a good-hearted person.
+So how do you dress her?
+My idea for her, which Rhea totally embraced, is that she'd be the opposite of Saul.
+So to the Pompadour, she'd play the role of the quiet, pensive little mouse.

 Jimmy thinks about the ties, shirts, and fancy suits he's going to wear .
-She also thinks about what clothes she is going to wear.
-But his idea is to just put something on and walk out the door.
-He spends a lot of time getting the right look before going out .
-Many of Kim's suits didn't actually fit because I thought a young lawyer like her, with her budget, wouldn't be interested in spending her money on custom suits.
+She thinks about what she's going to wear, too.
+But her idea is to just throw something on and walk out the door.
+He spends a lot of time getting the look right before he goes out .
+A lot of Kim's suits didn't really fit because I thought a young lawyer like her, with her budget, wouldn't be interested in spending money on custom suits.

-She will instead go buy a jacket on sale, a skirt that will look like it matches the jacket, a polyester blouse - when her situation improves, she will switch to silk -, a pair of basic pumps .
-She can only afford a set of jewelry, a necklace and earrings.
+Instead, she'll go buy a jacket on sale, a skirt that looks like it will match the jacket, a polyester blouse - when her situation improves, she'll switch to silk -, a pair of basic pumps .
+She can only afford one set of jewelry, a necklace and earrings.
 It's discreet.
-If you watch the show, you'll see that's what she wears every day, season after season.
+If you watch the show, you'll see that this is what she wears every day, season after season.

-In the sixth season, it is explained that there is a story behind her necklace and earrings.
+In season six, it's explained that there's a story behind her necklace and earrings.
 That said, when I bought them, there was no story!
-The writers decided to include one afterwards.
-I helped inspire the storyline more than once.
-Sometimes the team would come up to me and say , “But Jennifer, why did you choose this piece or this outfit?” ".
-I do it sometimes instinctively, other times with a specific purpose, but I believe that there is always a purpose behind the instinct.
-We may simply not always be aware of it.
+The writers decided to include one later.
+I helped inspire the story more than once.
+Sometimes the crew would come to me and say , "But Jennifer, why did you choose that piece or that outfit?"
+Sometimes I do it instinctively, sometimes I do it with a purpose, but I think there's always a purpose behind instinct.
+Maybe we're just not always aware of it.

-It happened a few times that I simply explained that it was what seemed best to me for a particular episode and that I wanted my choice to be validated.
-You should know that in “Better Call Saul”, I make clothes for absolutely all the actors, even those who have no dialogue or who are in the background .
+There have been times when I have simply explained that this was what seemed most appropriate to me for a given episode and that I wanted my choice to be validated.
+You should know that in "Better Call Saul", I make the clothes for absolutely all the actors, even those who have no dialogue or who are in the background .
 As you can imagine, I was very, very busy on this series!

-I have to be careful about what my main actors wear, that no one in the background is wearing the same thing while still being an integral part of this universe.
-The other challenge is also that the series takes place a few years before our present time.
-When looking at brands and shopping for the series, I had to be very careful not to include any style or material trends that didn't yet exist at that time. »
+I have to be careful about what my main actors wear, that no one in the background wears the same thing while still being an integral part of this universe.
+The other challenge is also that the show is set a few years before our present time.
+When looking at brands and shopping for the show, I had to be very careful not to include style trends or materials that didn't exist at that time."

 8. The Gustavo Fring style and the parallel with Saul Goodman

-Gustavo Fring, played by Giancarlo Esposito, is a central character in the "Breaking Bad" expanded universe.
-He's one of the most exciting "villain" characters in television series history.
-He runs a catering business, Los Pollos Hermanos, which serves as a cover for his activities with the drug cartel.
-Gustavo Fring shares with Saul Goodman the same attraction for style, even if with him, everything is a matter of order and obsessive mania for the fold or the shirt that wrinkles .
-Strangely, however, Jennifer Bryan seems pleasantly surprised that I made a connection between the two men.
+Gustavo Fring, played by Giancarlo Esposito, is a central character in the extended universe of "Breaking Bad."
+He is one of the most fascinating "villain" characters in the history of the television series.
+He runs a catering company, Los Pollos Hermanos, which serves as a cover for his activities with the drug cartel.
+Gustavo Fring shares with Saul Goodman a similar attraction to style, even if for him, everything is a matter of order and an obsessive mania for the crease or the wrinkled shirt .
+Oddly enough, however, Jennifer Bryan seems pleasantly surprised that I make a connection between the two men.

-“I'm glad that there's a parallel between Saul Goodman and Gus Fring's character because often when I'm interviewed about the show, people don't see the connection between the two at all.
-They are two characters who are extremely obsessed with their appearance, but for very different reasons .
+"I'm glad that there's a parallel between Saul Goodman and the character of Gus Fring because often when I'm interviewed about the show, people don't see the connection at all.
+They're both extremely obsessed with their appearance, but for very different reasons .

 It's his way of presenting himself to the world, in a different light.
-Because he has another life behind the costume , which does not necessarily go hand in hand with his clothes.
-He's a first class gangster.
-Well, maybe gangster isn't the word.
-Let's say he's a businessman who is involved in criminal activities.
-There are actually a lot of people in this industry who dress extremely well.
+Because he has another life behind the suit , which doesn't necessarily go hand in hand with his clothes.
+He's a first-class gangster.
+Well, gangster might not be the right word.
+Let's just say he's a businessman who's involved in criminal activities.
+There are a lot of people in that milieu who dress extremely well.

-The “bad guys” in films or series are often well dressed.
-None of them dress like everyone else.
-Those who dress like gangsters are the ones who work for this type of businessman, who drive luxury cars and wear the nicest suits .
-Gus has this look.
-I spent as much time on his costumes as I did Saul Goodman's.
+The "bad guys" in movies or TV shows are often well dressed.
+None of them dress like an average Joe.
+The ones who dress like gangsters are the ones who work for these types of businessmen, who drive expensive cars and wear the best suits .
+Gus has that look.
+I spent as much time on his suits as I did on Saul Goodman's.

-In Gus's case, everything was perfectly cut and adapted to his physique.
-It was to be in the bespoke , in sartorial.
-But unlike Gus, Saul is more into demonstration.
+In Gus' case, everything was perfectly cut and adapted to his physique.
+It was about being in the bespoke , in the sartorial.
+But unlike Gus, Saul is more in the demonstration.
 He wants to be noticed.
-Gus doesn't want to be noticed by his looks or his clothes.
-His business and the very sartorial style he wears are his uniform .
+Gus does not want to be noticed by his look or his clothes.
+His business and the very sartorial style that he wears, it is his uniform .

-In “Breaking Bad,” Saul is already a dandy and a peacock .
-“Better Call Saul” is the story of how he became who he is.
-In the first season of "Better Call Saul," I couldn't get him to appear in flashy outfits .
-The question was mainly: how are we going to transform this guy who delivers the mail into a powerful, intelligent and slightly crazy cartel lawyer?
+In "Breaking Bad," Saul is already a dandy and a peacock .
+"Better Call Saul" is about how he became who he is.
+In the first season of "Better Call Saul," I couldn't have him in flashy outfits .
+The question was, how do we turn this guy who delivers mail into a powerful, intelligent, and slightly crazy cartel lawyer?

-When we wrote the story of Jimmy's first steps, he wasn't supposed to have any money.
+When we wrote Jimmy's early story, he wasn't supposed to have any money.
 I suggested to Vince Gilligan that we present him more as someone who pretends to have money.
 Gus doesn't have to pretend: he has money.
-So what I did was that I thought of his style as if it were that of a lawyer who is just starting out but who wants to give the impression that he has already succeeded in everything and that he has a large clientele.
+So what I did is I thought of his style as if it were that of a lawyer who is starting out but who wants to give the impression that he has already succeeded in everything and that he has a large clientele.

-At the time the series is set, the double-breasted suit was very popular and this suit in particular gave and I think still gives the impression that the person wearing it had a stature, a special status .
+At the time the series takes place, the double-breasted suit was very popular and this particular suit gave and I think still gives the impression that the person wearing it has a certain stature, a certain status .
 So I made him wear a double-breasted suit.
-For the color, I decided that I would only give it one color and that was brown.
+For the color, I decided that I would only give him one color and that was brown.

-Brown, if used in the right way, is a color that can mean insecurity, a lower standing.
-Brown is not a color synonymous with power.
-So Saul wears a double-breasted suit, not as well cut as it should be, a flashy tie and a few shiny shirts , because he can afford them.
-And then shoes, of course, because it's very important.
+Brown, if you use it the right way, is a color that can mean insecurity, lower status.
+Brown is not a color that means power.
+So Saul wears a double-breasted suit, not as well-cut as it should be, a flashy tie, and a couple of shiny shirts , because he can afford them.
+And then shoes, of course, because that's very important.

-Shoes reflect the status of their wearer .
-Saul could not not treat yourself to Ferragamo , although these are the shoes he ends up wearing if we want to talk about brands – I actually really used Ferragamo in the series.
-But at the start of his journey, I made him wear somewhat similar shoes, of much lower quality.
+Shoes are a testament to the status of the wearer .
+Saul could n't afford Ferragamos , even though those are the shoes he ends up wearing if we're talking about brands - I actually used Ferragamos in the series.
+But early on in his journey, I have him wearing shoes that are somewhat similar, of a much lower quality.

-There is one thing in the series that Vince Gilligan always regretted not having filmed for longer: Saul Goodman's shoes.
-You know, in Ferragamo moccasins, there is a strap on the top of the foot.
+There's one thing in the series that Vince Gilligan always regretted not filming for longer: Saul Goodman's shoes.
+You know, in Ferragamo loafers, there's a strap on the top of the foot.
 I broke it off, added a paper clip and reattached the strap with it.
-Most of the time the camera doesn't go down to the shoes but I broke off this small piece of the shoe for the sake of realism.
+Most of the time, the camera doesn't go all the way down to the shoes, but I broke off that little piece of the shoe for the sake of realism.
 At this point, Saul can't afford a new pair yet.

-In the first season, when he goes to see the Kettleman family, there's a scene, if you look closely, where Vince has moved the camera down and you can see the paperclip that holds his shoes on.
+In the first season, when he goes to see the Kettleman family, there's a scene, if you look closely, where Vince has moved the camera down and you can see the paper clip holding his shoes.
 It's a scene that Vince Gilligan would have liked to have lasted.
-From this point in the story, Saul's interest in clothing began to develop .
+From that point in the story, we started to develop Saul's interest in clothes .

-If you watch the first season, you can see that Saul aspires to have this style, that he feels that he will be prosperous if he looks like he is prospering .
-Gus Fring is already thriving.
+If you watch the first season, you can see that Saul aspires to have that style, that he feels that he will be successful if he looks like he is successful .
+Gus Fring is already successful.
 He doesn't have to explain it through his clothes.
-The thing is, he's the meticulous type.
-This is the difference in style between these two men and their costumes. »
+What is different is that he is a meticulous type.
+That's the difference in style between these two men and their suits."

-9. The Lalo Salamanca style: Clothing does not make the monk
+9. The Lalo Salamanca style: Clothes don’t make the man

-As for the “villains” of the series too, style has a special meaning.
-The character of Lalo Salamanca is part of the drug cartel which “lives” the daily life of the series.
-It perfectly illustrates how costumes can stimulate the imagination .
-Here for example, Jennifer Bryan had fun with the discrepancy between the outfits and the character's personality.
+On the side of the "villains" of the series too, the style has a particular meaning.
+The character of Lalo Salamanca is part of the drug cartel that "animates" the daily life of the series.
+He perfectly illustrates how costumes can make the imagination work .
+Here for example, Jennifer Bryan had fun with the discrepancy between the outfits and the personality of the character.

-“When you look at the style of the cartel characters, which was actually a lot of fun to work on, especially the shirts, it’s the same thought process.
-Lalo Salamanca, for example, is such a psychopath that I made him wear flowered shirts, with pretty prints , etc. But he is anything but that.
+"When you look at the style of the characters in the cartel, which was also a lot of fun to work on, especially the shirts, it's the same thought process.
+Lalo Salamanca, for example, is such a psychopath that I had him wear shirts with flowers, with pretty prints , etc. But he's anything but that.

-For him, it's about giving himself a cover, making it seem like he's a really cool, nice guy.
-He likes nice cars, he likes gardening and he has flowered shirts that are very cool and very relaxed.
-But in reality, he is anything but a nice character.
-It's a trap. »
+For him, it's about giving himself cover, making himself believe that he's a really cool and nice guy.
+He likes nice cars, he likes gardening and he has these flowery shirts that are really cool and really relaxed.
+But in reality, he's anything but a nice character.
+It's a trap."

 10. Howard Hamlin, Gus Fring and Saul Goodman: The Three Musketeers of Style

-Of all the looks and costumes I worked on in “Better Call Saul,” that of Howard Hamlin , played by Patrick Fabian, truly represents the epitome of refined style .
-It's the opposite of how lawyers dress.
-I wanted to give it this strong sense of tradition and refinement.
+Of all the looks and costumes I worked on in "Better Call Saul," Howard Hamlin's , played by Patrick Fabian, really represents the epitome of refined style .
+He's the opposite of how lawyers dress.
+I wanted to give him that strong sense of tradition and refinement.

-In “Better Call Saul,” there are three male characters for whom clothing has become of utmost importance: Gustavo Fring, Howard Hamlin and Saul Goodman.
-If we take the time to think about it for two minutes in terms of men's fashion, we have three different visions of style: First the traditional way, discreet but with a touch of style – that would be the character of Gus Fring.
+In "Better Call Saul," there are three male characters for whom clothing has become of paramount importance: Gustavo Fring, Howard Hamlin, and Saul Goodman.
+If we take the time to think about it for two minutes in terms of men's fashion, we have three different visions of style: First, the traditional way, understated but with a touch of style - that would be the character of Gus Fring.

-Then the traditional “augmented” route.
-That is to say with an assertive, unchanging and at the same time completely timeless style , which seeks the best in terms of fabrics, cuts, etc. That would be Howard Hamlin.
-Finally, at the other end of the spectrum, we have a louder, flashier and contemporary path.
-That is to say, a style that claims to have money, to be attracted to shiny things and to be able to buy all the clothes you want.
-It is a way where the person chooses their clothes so that they can be noticed and recognized.
-It's of course Saul Goodman .
-For most of us, it is most often a hybrid mixture of these three visions of style. »
+Then the traditional "augmented" way.
+That is, with an assertive, unchanging and at the same time completely timeless style , which seeks the best in terms of fabrics, cuts, etc. That would be Howard Hamlin.
+Finally, at the other end of the spectrum, we have a louder, flashier and more contemporary way.
+That is, a style that claims to have money, to be attracted to what shines and to be able to buy all the clothes we want.
+It is a way where the person chooses their clothes so that they are noticed and recognized.
+That is of course Saul Goodman .
+For most of us, it is most often a hybrid mix of these three visions of style."

 11. Inspirations and influences: from Chanel to Bob Mackie

 Jennifer Bryan is currently working on a new TV series project.
 Research work is obviously essential.
-She admits to returning very often to recharge her batteries with classic couturiers - those who made fashion history.
+She admits that she often returns to recharge her batteries with classic designers - those who have made the history of fashion.

-“You might not believe it but on my shelves, among my research books, there are Chanel, Saint Laurent, Madame Grès, Alexander McQueen, etc. You'd be surprised how often I return to classic couturiers.
+“You might not believe it, but on my shelves, among my research books, there are Chanel, Saint Laurent, Madame Grès, Alexander McQueen, etc. You would be surprised how often I come back to the classic couturiers.
 They inspire me, especially the French .
-The essence of what they created is truly the basis of fashion today.
+The essence of what they created is really the basis of today's fashion.

 gabrielle coco chanel women's suit black white